xusamson8/CS146/HW/HW3/Insertion_Sort_Time_Complexity_Analysis.md

 }
 ```

-when we add these all up and base it on a worst case scenario where the while loops has to be ran,
+when we add the times each line of code is ran all up and base it on a worst case scenario where the while loops have to be ran,

-we will end up with a polynomial form > ax^2 + bx + c
+we will eventually end up with a simplified quation in the polynomial form > ax^2 + bx + c

 , therefore giving us the result that insertion sort has a *quadratic order of growth*

+the order of growth for this alogorithm depends on the cases, and if we are basing it off the fact that it isnt the best case, and the while loop is ran then it is quadratic,

+otherwise if it is the best case(where the array is already sorted and the while loop does not have to be ran), then the insertion sort algorithm will have a *linear growth